johannestang/yolo_service/README.md

 The service provides a user interface at [localhost:8080/ui](http://localhost:8080/ui) where the endpoints can be tested and the details of the input parameters are listed.

+Python examples showing how to use the API are provided in the `examples` folder.

 ## Image variants

 You can build the images yourself using the `build-local.sh` script or pull them from [Docker Hub](https://hub.docker.com/r/johannestang/yolo_service).